-One of the interesting things about this is that people in the U.S. like different bathing suit styles than people in Brazil, for example.
+One of the exciting things about this is that people in the U.S. like different bathing suit styles than people in Brazil, for example.
 So what works in Rio in terms of scar placement may not work in Knoxville.

-The single biggest change that I have made to my tummy tucks has been the addition of liposuction to a traditional abdominoplasty: the lipoabdominoplasty.
+The single most significant change that I have made to my tummy tucks has been the addition of liposuction to a traditional abdominoplasty: the lipoabdominoplasty.
 This idea was developed by some very talented plastic surgeons in Brazil.
 I had the pleasure of hearing Dr. Saldanha discuss this technique about 7 or 8 years ago in a meeting.
 What he said made so much sense to me that I began using this technique in almost all of my patients immediately— and the results are better.

 For many years, it was thought that liposuction performed on the abdominal skin at the time of a tummy tuck could be dangerous: it could interfere with the circulation to the skin and cause severe healing problems.
-But by adapting the operative technique we are now able to use liposuction with the tummy tucks, and this has made all the difference in the world.
+By adapting the operative technique, we are now able to use liposuction with the tummy tucks, and this has made all the difference in the world.
 Not only are the outcomes better, but some studies have shown lower complication rates with the lipoabdominoplasty compared with the standard abdominoplasty.

 Plastic surgeons are increasingly focused on the safety of all operations, particularly elective ones.
 One of the things we have been paying particularly close attention to is the prevention of deep venous thrombosis (DVT).
 This is when blood clots can form in the veins of your legs while you are asleep, under anesthesia, and immobile.
 The same thing can happen to people when they sit on a plane for a long time, like flying across the ocean.
-It can also happen to truck drivers who sit for extended periods of time.
+It can also happen to truck drivers who sit for extended periods.

 There are some simple measures we employ in all patients to prevent this complication, such as pneumatic compression hose, which sequentially squeeze the leg to promote venous blood flow.
-However, I additionally evaluate all patients who are undergoing a tummy tuck on a scale (the Caprini DVR Risk Assessment) which quantifies the risk of this happening depending upon many different factors.
+However, I additionally evaluate all patients who are undergoing a tummy tuck on a scale (the Caprini DVR Risk Assessment), which quantifies the risk of this happening depending upon many different factors.

-Once the risk level reaches a certain point, I may elect for a patient to administer to themselves a low level of blood thinner for 10 days after surgery.
+Once the risk level reaches a certain point, I may elect for a patient to administer to themselves a low level of blood thinner for ten days after surgery.
 No one was doing this at all 20 years ago, but now it is pretty commonplace.
 While the blood thinner is something of a nuisance, it does not significantly elevate the risk of bleeding after surgery, and it can help prevent a potentially dangerous complication.

 The reason drains are used with a tummy tuck is that there is a space created beneath the skin.
-The body will fill this space with fluid (serum) and the drains are used to remove this fluid.
+The body will fill this space with fluid (serum), and the drains are used to remove this fluid.
 The concerns about not using drains are that you can get a collection of fluid, or a seroma, under the skin that will have to be addressed by aspirating the fluid with a needle and syringe.
-(Occasionally this would happen after a drain was removed in the patients who had drains.)
+(Occasionally, this would happen after a drain was removed in the patients who had drains.)

-While the tummy tuck is great at improving the contour of your front, it doesn’t do anything for the back, namely the hip rolls, the love handles, and the muffin top.
+While the tummy tuck is excellent at improving the contour of your front, it doesn’t do anything for the back, namely the hip rolls, the love handles, and the muffin top.
 Once the tummy is looking great, some women can still have issues with the muffin top hanging around the back.
 For this, in the right patients, we can add the excision of the love handles to the tummy tuck, which we have termed “the muffinator.”
 And you don’t have to be Arnold Schwarzenegger to do this!

 It’s always nice when you can make a good thing better.
 I have certainly seen this with my tummy tucks.
 Most of the changes have not been radical redesigns of the surgery, but have just improved the results of this operation.
 (See the difference in our before-and-after photo gallery.)
-No doubt there will be other changes to this and other operations as time goes on.
-My challenge is to not only to keep up with changes, but also to understand which ones really make a difference and then to be open to incorporating them into what I do.
+No doubt, there will be other changes to this and other operations as time goes on.
+My challenge is to not only to keep up with changes but also to understand which ones really make a difference and then to be open to incorporating them into what I do.

 If you would like to learn more about tummy tuck options at my Knoxville, TN, practice, please contact us or call (865) 450-9253.